SS26 Color Trends & Palette: Top Fashion Colors for Spring/Summer 2026

 3. Blue Aura: The Minimalist Reset

-Not every statement needs to shout.
+Not every statement needs to be shouted.
 Blue Aura brings in the calm.
-A misty, washed-out blue with subtle grey undertones—it’s quiet, but it lingers.
+A misty, washed-out blue with subtle grey undertones, it’s quiet, but it lingers.
 Think less pastel, more post-digital reset.

 It might look soft on the surface, but this hue’s doing some heavy lifting when it comes to redefining what “minimalism” means in a wellness-tuned market.